Quarantine and Isolation: What to Know

 -

-Talk to your provider if you are immunocompromised.
+Talk to your provider if you have a weak body defense system (immune system).
 This means your body can't fight infections easily.
 Vaccines might not work as well for you.

 -

-If you are sick, closely watch your symptoms.
+If you're sick, closely watch your symptoms.
 Follow instructions from your provider.
 You may be told to rest, drink fluids, and take medicine.

 -

-Follow guidelines for quarantine and isolation, especially if you are in a place where diseases can spread easily and quickly.
+Follow guidelines for quarantine and isolation, especially if you're in a place where diseases can spread easily and quickly.
 These places include jails, homeless shelters, and cruise ships.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.